-The costs of providing the various programs and other activities have been summarized on a functional basis in the Statement of Activities.
-Accordingly, certain costs have been allocated among the programs and supporting services.
-Costs that benefit more than one program are allocated on the basis of usage.
+The costs of providing the various programs and other activities have been summarized on a functional basis in the statements of activities.
+Accordingly, certain costs have been allocated among program services and supporting services benefited.
+Such allocations are determined by management on an equitable basis.
+Management and general expense include those expenses that are not directly identifiable with any other specific function but provide the overall support and direction of the Organization.
+The expenses that are allocated include the following: